ffavela/esets/FLOAT64S.md

 ### Ok so that should be last possible integer it can contain, right?

-Yes, but there are integer wholes there too.
+Yes, but there are integer holes there too.

 ### Where?
 How can they be found?